cs109/2014/pages/syllabus.md

 #### Homework

 The homework is going to provide an opportunity to learn data science skills and to test your understanding of the material.
-See the homework as an opportunity to learn, and not to ?earn points?.
+See the homework as an opportunity to learn, and not to earn points.
 The homework will also be graded to reflect this objective.

 #### Reading Assignments